junxit/us-congress-code/title-21/chapter-9/sec-360ff.md

 ### References in Text

 Section 101(b) of the Prescription Drug User Fee Amendments of 2012, referred to in subsec. (a)(1), is section 101(b) of Pub.
 L. 112–144, which is set out as a note under section 379g of this title.
 The Public Health Service Act, referred to in subsec. (h), is act July 1, 1944, ch.
 373, 58 Stat.
 682, which is classified generally to chapter 6A (§ 201 et seq.) of Title 42, The Public Health and Welfare.
 For complete classification of this Act to the Code, see Short Title note set out under section 201 of Title 42 and Tables.

+### Amendments

+2015—Subsec. (b)(5).
+Pub.
+L. 114–113 substituted “September 30, 2016.” for “the last day of the 1-year period that begins on the date that the Secretary awards the third rare pediatric disease priority voucher under this section.”